vendia/blog/pages/use-case-automatic-reconciliation.md

 path: /use-case/automatic-reconciliation
 components:
   - type: Hero
-    title: Automatic reconciliation
+    title: "Cut up to 93% of manual reconciliation costs "
-    text: "Eliminate up to 93% of the costs of manual reconciliation and bring trust to your data. "
+    text: "Use Vendia Share for automatic reconciliation and bring trust to your shared and partner data —fast. "
     contentAlignment: Left
     hideSeparator: true
     image: